programminghistorian/jekyll/en/lessons/image-classification-neural-networks.md

 console.log('ml5 version:', ml5.version);
 ```

 You should have already started a live server during [the setup stage](#setup-and-dataset).
 If not, you should launch it now on the `projects` folder.
-Load up `index.html` in your web browser &mdashremember that `index.html` is just a boiler plate template linking to `sketch.js`&mdash and check the developer console for the output.
+Load up `index.html` in your web browser &mdash;remember that `index.html` is just a boiler plate template linking to `sketch.js`&mdash; and check the developer console for the output.
 As long as the output for the current version displays, you shouldn't encounter any problems.

 <div class="alert alert-warning">
 Please note that the output for ml5.js consists of a large number of emojis and favicons that often fail to load.